hexagon5un/Supercon-Logic-Noise-Workshop/slides/logic_noise_workshop.md

 ## Hookup

 - Power up!
-- Take the sync oscillator output, connect to 4040 clock
+- Take the sync oscillator output, <br>connect to 4040 clock
 - Hook up random outputs of the 4040 to amplifier
 - Play "find the octaves"
 - (Why couldn't they put the outputs in order?)